quantum-compiler/quartz/README.md

 ## PLDI 2022 Artifact

 If you would like to compare with the Quartz version published in PLDI 2022, please go to https://github.com/quantum-compiler/quartz-artifact.
-Note that the format of ECC sets has changed since then (after v0.2.0).
+Note that the format of ECC sets has been changed since then (after v0.2.0).

 ## Install Quartz